About this report

 - Key Result Progress: Color-coded bar, displays the percentage of completed key results.

-- Work Progress: Color-coded bar, displays the percentage of completed stories related to the objective or goal.
+- Work Progress: Color-coded bar.
+On goals, displays the percentage of completed stories related to the goal.
+On objectives, displays the percentage of completed work items directly tied to the objective.

 - Score: Displays the score for the objective or goal.
 Objectives that haven’t had a baseline value set or progress recorded on key results will display a score of N/S (not scored).